The Importance of Good Foot Care Later in Life

 - Promoting circulation with stretches, massages, elevation while resting, and compression hoses

 The idea of good foot care shouldn’t have to make you feel like dragging your heels.
-Instead, daily habits of good foot care might make you skip and hop to better health than ever before.
+Instead, daily habits of good foot care, especially foot care in later life, might make you skip and hop to better health than ever before.

 We hoped you found this small article informative but if you want to add anything else please do tell us in the comments below.
 Well Heeled is always looking to expand upon the information shared so we love to hear from you the reader!